nicbou/nicolasbouliane.com/frontend/content/blog/greater-badass.md

 Nothing humbles you like being on the trip of your life - the Big One - and meeting one person after another doing the same thing, but harder.

 Meeting the Greater Badass did not inspire me push myself harder.
 It grounded me.
-When I measure my life by those metrics, I enter a league in which people whose achievements dwarf mine.
-I don't reach the top of the top, just the foot of an entirely new pyramid.
+When I measure my life by those metrics, I enter a league in which people's achievements dwarf mine.
+I don't reach the top, just the foot of a new pyramid.
 I'll drive myself to an early grave long before my name is enshrined in their Hall of Bad-assery.

 That day in April, I went off-road to prove something.
 I was not trying to reach a secret oasis or earn an exclusive view.
 I did it for my ego.
 I wanted to get dirt on my bike and ride into town looking like I was the true adventurer that I was.
 I was a poseur, and the universe put me back in my place.
 It was a gentle lesson, as far as motorcycle lessons go.